Richard Engel: Personal life

 Engel was married to a fellow Stanford student; the couple divorced in 2005.

 In May 2015, Engel married producer Mary Forrest.
-They have two sons: Henry, born in September 2015, and Theodore, born in August 2019.
-Henry Engel was born with Rett syndrome, a genetic disorder that is extremely rare in males; he died in August 2022 at age 6.
+They have one son: Theodore, born in August 2019.
+Their firstborn son, Henry, was born in September 2015.
+Henry was born with Rett syndrome, a genetic disorder that is extremely rare in males; he died in August 2022 at age 6.